arogozhnikov/readable_capsnet/README.md

 Capsules are groups of neurons each describing an entity with positional characteristics.

-Capsules are meant to form a 'soft parrsing tree' for a scene.
+Capsules are meant to form a 'soft parsing tree' for a scene with strength of confidence encoded by norm of capsule's activations.

 ### Intuition behind CapsNets